 Get all 5 audio resources at 60% OFF their retail price.
 When you do, you can get my newest audiobook, Waiting on God at a whopping 75% off!
 This weekend only!

 If you love beautiful video of the Holy Land, you’ll enjoy this music video by Michael W. Smith—filmed entirely in Israel.

 The video is stunning and the message is even better.

 The song comes from Michael’s album, The Passion: New Orleans.

 Not everybody can travel to Israel.
 But everyone can benefit from including Bible lands in their personal Bible study.
 You just need some good tools.

-I have discovered that including Bible lands in my study has given me more understanding of the Bible than learning Greek and Hebrew.
+I have discovered that including Bible lands in my study has given me more understanding of the Bible than I ever imagined.
 The benefits of including Bible lands in the study of Scripture are available to everyone.

-I’ve created what I consider a must-have list of resources.
+Many people have asked what resources I recommend.
+So I’ve created what I consider a must-have list.
 These are the tools I reach for first when I study—those resources that have proven most helpful to me for years.